PerugiaOverNetDAQ/msdintf/README.md

 # Architecture
 ![MSD Block Diagram](./doc/img/msdintf_block_diagram.png)

-- *Data_Builder_Top.vhd*: wrapper that instantiates Data_Builder,
+- **Data_Builder_Top.vhd**: wrapper that instantiates *Data_Builder.vhd*,
-multiAdcPlaneInterface, and ancillary tools.
+*multiAdcPlaneInterface.vhd*, and ancillary tools.
-- *multiAdcPlaneInterface.vhd*: it instantiates multiADC_interface and
-FE_interface, synchronizes the two of them and it includes a FIFO for each ADC.
+- **multiAdcPlaneInterface.vhd**: interface to a X-Y plane.
+It instantiates and synchronizes *multiADC_interface.vhd* and *FE_interface.vhd* and it includes a FIFO for each ADC.
-- *FE_interface.vhd*: Interface to the IDEAS 1140.
+- **FE_interface.vhd**: interface to the IDEAS 1140 Front-Ends.
-- *multiADC_interface.vhd*: Interface to the ADCs.
-Sample the incoming signals in a 16-bit shift register.
+- **multiADC_interface.vhd**: interface to the ADCs.
+Samples the incoming signals in a 16-bit shift-register.
-- *Data_Builder.vhd*: Collects the data from all the ADC FIFOs into a larger one, and implement the output interface to our FOOT DAQ
+- **Data_Builder.vhd**: collects the ADC FIFOs data into a bigger FIFO, moving from 16-bit to 32-bit words.
+It also implements the output interface to the FOOT DAQ.

 In the folder *basic_functions* there are some basic tools (counters, shift-registers, ...) that are used in the other modules.